Mediation at Community Mediation Centers…

 - School disputes (such as those among students and/or between parents, staff, and administration

 - Neighborhood association disputes

 - Challenging transitions (re-entry, addiction recovery, etc.)

-This form is to be used by organizations and individuals wishing to refer a conflict to mediation services provided by the community mediation centers in Maryland.
-To make a referral, check with at least one of the participants to make sure they want the case to go to mediation.
+If you are making a referral, check with at least one of the participants to make sure they want the case to go to mediation.